Fann Street Foundry

-The Fann Street Foundry was a type foundry (a company that designs or distributes typefaces) that was located on Fann Street, City of London.
+The Fann Street Foundry was a type foundry (a company that designs or distributes typefaces) located on Fann Street, City of London.

 Establishment

 In 1794, Robert Thorne (1754-1820) acquired the type foundry of the late Thomas Cottrell based in Nevil's Court, and moved it to 11 Barbican, and then in 1802 to a former brewery in Fann Street, and renamed it the Fann Street Foundry.
 On his death in 1820, the business was bought by William Thorowgood with the help of money he had won in a lottery.
-Thorowgood was the first to use the term "Grotesque" to describe a Sans-Serif typeface and the first to design one in lower case with his Seven Line Grotesque.
+Thorowgood was the first to use the term "Grotesque" to describe a Sans-Serif typeface and to design one in lowercase with his Seven Line Grotesque.

 Nineteenth-century heyday

 In 1838, the typographer Robert Besley was taken into partnership by William Thorowgood at the Fann Street Foundry.
-He created Clarendon in 1845, the first typeface to be registered under the Ornamental Designs Act of 1842, and retired from the business in 1861, becoming Lord Mayor of London in 1869.
+He created Clarendon in 1845, the first typeface registered under the Ornamental Designs Act 1842, and retired from the business in 1861, becoming Lord Mayor of London in 1869.

 In 1842, Charles Reed co-founded the firm of Tyler & Reed, printers and typefounders.
-He became a partner in the Fann Street Foundry in 1861 (which thereafter became known as Reed & Fox).
+He became a partner in the Fann Street Foundry in 1861 (which after that became known as Reed & Fox).
 The Fann Street business formed the basis for his own typefounding business, Sir Charles Reed & Sons, which had an office at 33 Aldersgate Street.

-In 1881, following his father's death, the author and typefounder, Talbot Baines Reed became head of the Fann Street Foundry.
-By then he had begun his monumental History of the Old English Letter Foundries, published in 1887, which was hailed as the standard work on the subject.
+In 1881, following his father's death, the author and typefounder, Talbot Baines Reed, became head of the Fann Street Foundry.
+By then, he had begun his monumental History of the Old English Letter Foundries, published in 1887, which was hailed as the standard work on the subject.
 Talbot Baines Reed died in 1893, aged only 41.